15 October 2025

 19 August 2022

 In the weeks following this change, I was asked on at least five separate occasions to look at sorting issues that arose.
 Please accept my apologies in advance if you already know what I'm about to write.
-I, myself, thought that it was common knowledge, but recent experience has shown otherwise.
+I thought it was common knowledge, but recent experience has shown otherwise.

 Below, I'll explain how I correctly sort by country within Oracle.
-This technique can also apply to any other data (names, etc.) that need to take account of accented characters when sorting.
-I hope that it's useful to some of you.
+This technique also applies to any other data (names, etc.) that need to take accented characters into account when sorting.
+I hope it's useful to some of you.

-Note: What comes below applies principally to Latin alphabets, I have not tested on non-Latin alphabets, but I suspect that a similar approach exists.
+Note: What comes below applies principally to Latin alphabets.
+I haven’t tested on non-Latin alphabets, but I suspect a similar approach exists.

 First, demonstrating the incorrect sort